-1 Estimated population may be presented as ranges to denote the difficulty and levels of uncertainty in gathering an estimate over a large spatial scale.
+1Estimated population may be presented as ranges to denote the difficulty and levels of uncertainty in gathering an estimate over a large spatial scale.

-2 Total number of tags issued is greater than hunter numbers; participation rate is about 90%.
+2 Totals for mule deer hunting only.
+The number of tags issued (40,630 in 2021) is greater than hunter numbers (32,851 in 2021); participation rate is about 90%.
 Harvest and hunter numbers include draw hunt data and over-the-counter archery hunt data.
+Total mule deer and Coues white-tailed deer hunters in 2021 was 63,729.